zbyteofficial/zbyteofficial/README.md

 ZeroByte (ZByte) is a collaborative organization focused on the development of cutting-edge tools, scripts, and resources for programming, penetration testing, and cybersecurity.
 We aim to create a modular and extensible ecosystem of projects that assist security professionals, developers, and researchers in solving complex challenges related to software development and digital security.

-## About ZeroByte
-ZeroByte (ZByte) is dedicated to providing high-quality and reliable tools designed for security professionals, developers, and researchers.
-Our goal is to simplify and optimize tasks ranging from penetration testing to software development.

 ### Our Focus Areas
 Penetration Testing: Tools and frameworks for vulnerability scanning, exploitation, and security audits.